girder/slicer_package_manager/docs/commands_shell.rst

 ``{baseName}_{arch}_{os}_{revision}``.
 It can be change at any time on the application setting page.

+The ``--pre_release`` option is used to specify if the uploaded package is ready for distribution or if it needs extra steps before that.
+In some cases, the package needs to be signed and then re-uploaded on the server.

 ::

     slicer_package_manager_client package upload APP_NAME FILE_PATH [OPTIONS]